 Grants are provided only for school projects that conform to the Department of Education's current “Guidelines for School Facilities in Virginia's Public Schools."
 Department of Education staff determine whether school projects submitted for funding meet these guidelines during the application review and evaluation process.
 Department staff may require that school divisions provide additional information or clarification on submitted projects in order to make this determination.

-For purpose of this program, the following public school projects qualify to be submitted to the Board of Education in an application for funding: (i) those that are either in the planning phase or already planned as documented in a currently-approved Capital Improvement Plan (CIP); and (ii) all school construction, additions, or modernization/renovation projects approved by the local school board or local government and having an approved contract with a professional design consultant or the project has been bid for construction on or after July 1, 2021.
+For purpose of this program, public school construction, additions, or major modernization/renovation projects meeting the following three criteria qualify to be submitted to the Board of Education in an application for funding: (i) those projects that are either in the local planning phase or already planned as documented in a currently-approved Capital Improvement Plan (CIP); (ii) those projects that lack sufficient funding or financing to cover the full cost projected for the project; and (iii) those projects for which construction has not yet started.

 Grants for awarded school projects are based on a percentage of approved project costs (project costs not to exceed $100,000,000), including planning, design, site acquisition, and construction costs, with the percentage determined by the school division's local composite index and the fiscal stress category as designated by the Virginia Commission on Local Government in its most recent "Report on Comparative Revenue Capacity, Revenue Effort, and Fiscal Stress of Virginia's Counties and Cities" for the locality that contains the school division, as follows: